Aquanty/rtd-hgs/docs/source/index.rst

 Units and Physical Constants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[sec:io_units] The units used in the program are not preset, although a
+.. _sec:io_units: The units used in the program are not preset, although a
 default of kilogram-metre-second units is assumed and used to define the
 values of certain physical constants as discussed below.
 The user should
 decide which units will be used for mass (M), length (L), and time (T)